Christianalamassi/Vet-Tiere/README.md

     - As an admin I can create, read, update, and delete the bookings so that I can manage the booking system.
     - As a user I can sign up so that I can have my own profile.

-- Project Goal

-This Project was created for a vet clinic that is useful for clients and staff members.

 ### Structure
 The user can access the home page and the About Us page without having a profile, but to access the booking system, the user must create an account.
 Then the user will have their